 Sometimes you may notice your calendar is too packed for your current personal life.
 In that case, consider creating a smaller schedule that addresses that, or a ‘backup' schedule that you can use when going through a difficult period in life.

-Raelyn Tan suggests you plan monthly and break the schedule down into weekly to-dos:
+Raelyn Tan suggests you plan monthly, use a weekly schedule template and break the schedule down into weekly to-dos:

 Every month, I sit down and map out what I want to achieve for the month.
 For instance, I may set a goal to write X number of blog posts and X number of guest posts or launch a new course.
 Following that, I will break them down into what should be done for each week.